-The Director/Assistant Director shall conduct conference calls during the clinical, food service, and community rotations.
-An exit interview will occur at the end of each site experience via conference call.
+The Director/Assistant Director shall conduct meetings during the clinical, food service, and community rotations.
+An exit interview will occur at the end of each site experience.
 Generally, site visits will be conducted with the site coordinator, the intern(s) and Director or Assistant Director.
 Preceptors for individual rotations may participate as desired.
-The Director/Assistant Director will meet with the interns on a one-to-one basis via conference call to review supervised practice materials at different times throughout the rotations.
+The Director/Assistant Director will meet with the interns on a one-to-one basis to review supervised practice materials at different times throughout the rotations.